637man/stonxtrader/README.md

     # SecurityName;Volatility;InitialPrice;Supply
     Slovnaft, a. s.;5;100;1000

-Game save consists of _player.txt and all PrimaryName.csv.
+Game save consists of \_player.txt and all PrimaryName.csv.
+Saving and loading is NYI, though.

 ### High scores table format (_scores.csv)